2ndMessiah/ubuntu-mainline-kernel.sh/README.md

 Disabled sha verification based on the original version since the original checksum parsing logic is outdated, which will hinder the kernel installation.
+This forks has been proved to be working under 20.04 v5.18.19.

 %%%%%%%%%%%%%%%%%